maharshi95/GANTree/README.md

 python GANTree.py -hp path/to/hyperparams -en exp_name
 ```

-+ The hyper-parameters for the experiment should be set in the `hyperparams.py` file (check `src/hyperparams` for examples).
++ The hyperparameters for the experiment should be set in the `hyperparams.py` file (check `src/hyperparams` for examples).
 + The training script will create a folder `experiments/exp_name` as specified in the `hyperparams.py` file or argument passed in the command line to the `-en` flag.
 + This folder will contain all data related to the experiment such as generated images, logs, plots, and weights.
 It will also contain a dump of the hyperparameters.